 The author Daphne du Maurier moved to Cornwall as a young woman in the late 1920s.
 She soon started writing, gaining inspiration from the towns and landmarks around Cornwall to set her novels.
 Here’s a guide that will help you experience those places, and perhaps inspire any budding writers?

 Daphne du Maurier’s home: The waterside town of Fowey on Cornwall’s south coast was home to du Maurier.
 She first lived at Ferryside opposite the town at Bodinnick before moving to Menabilly, later immortalised as Manderley in the book ‘Rebecca’.
 In later years she moved to Kilmarth, a house overlooking St Austell Bay.
-This was the inspiration for the novel House on the Strand, which was first published 50 years ago in 1969.
+This was the inspiration for the novel House on the Strand, which was first published over 50 years ago in 1969.

 Frenchman’s Creek: A tale of love, pirates and smuggling, you can experience Frenchman’s Creek for yourself by kayaking with Koru Kayaking or cruising with Helford River Cruises.
 The Creek’s densely wooded banks were the inspiration for du Maurier’s novel of the same name after she visited it on her honeymoon, and you could do the same and stay at the Budock Vean Hotel, whose wooded gardens run right down to the water.